A-GHOSH-dev/blockchain-project/README.md

 - Discuss the model's findings that while co-benefits influence project selection, the final carbon credit price is primarily influenced by the project type.
 - Highlight the potential for Colombia, Peru, and Brazil to lead in combined markets for carbon credits and ecosystem services.

+# CARBON EMISSION MONITORING AND CREDIT TRADING: THE BLOCKCHAIN AND IoT APPROACH

+## Proposed Methodology:

+The proposed methodology is derived from a literature review addressing inconsistencies in carbon dioxide emission data and the need for a decentralized, transparent, and traceable system for carbon emission monitoring and credit trading.
+The methodology focuses on implementing a Blockchain and IoT-based framework on the FISCO bcos platform.

+### Literature Review:

+- Conduct an extensive literature review on existing challenges in carbon emission monitoring and credit trading.
+- Identify the shortcomings in current systems that hinder the development of low-carbon cities.

+### Framework Design:

+- Propose a Blockchain and IoT-based framework on the FISCO bcos platform for monitoring enterprise carbon emissions and facilitating carbon credit trading using smart contracts.
+- Ensure decentralization, transparency, traceability, and trustlessness in the proposed system.

+### Implementation on FISCO bcos Platform:

+- Implement the proposed framework on the FISCO bcos platform, considering its features such as decentralization and high scalability.
+- Utilize smart contracts to automate and secure the carbon credit trading process.

+### System Evaluation:

+- Evaluate the performance of the implemented system in comparison to other solutions, with a focus on system median response time.
+- Use empirical data to demonstrate the superiority of the proposed system, emphasizing its efficiency and reliability.

+### Policy Implications:

+- Translate the findings into a policy dimension, advocating for the incorporation of blockchain technology in carbon emission monitoring and trading.
+- Highlight the potential benefits of the proposed system for achieving sustainable development goals, particularly in the context of low-carbon cities.

+### Integration with Smart Cities:

+- Explore the integration of the proposed system with smart cities, emphasizing the role of green infrastructure and technologies in limiting environmental pollution.
+- Identify opportunities for advancing blockchain and IoT applications within the context of climate change and smart cities.

+### Future Work:

+- Discuss future directions for research, specifically focusing on devising incentive mechanisms on the blockchain system for carbon credit trading.
+- Propose a Contract theory approach as a basis for developing incentive mechanisms.

+### Conclusion:

+- Conclude by summarizing the key contributions of the proposed Blockchain and IoT-based framework.
+- Emphasize the potential policy implications and the importance of integrating advanced technologies for sustainable development in the context of carbon emission monitoring and trading.